goFrendiAsgard/zaruba/docs/core-concepts/task/task-anatomy.md

 # AutoTerminate

-Whether a task should be autoterminated or not.
+Whether a task should be auto terminated or not.

 If `autoTerminate` is set to true then:

 * For [simple command](./simple-command.md): It will quit immediately after completed.
-* For [long running service](./long-running-service.md): It will quit immediately after ready.
+* For [long-running service](./long-running-service.md): It will quit immediately after ready.

-You can also force autotermination and define waiting time by ivoking:
+You can also force auto termination and define waiting time by invoking:

 ```bash
 zaruba please <task-name> -t -w 10s